ankschoubey/old-blog/_posts/philosophy/core-values/0-general/2023-05-06-v1-let-other-people-see.md

 If they aren’t able to guess with a good degree of accuracy, you may have a branding issue or more likely you aren’t living to your core values fully.

-At the same time, discussing your core values with others especially giving reasoning when you take certain decisions that other’s find weird is a good way to deepen your understanding and let other’s find hole in your values.
+At the same time, discussing your core values with others especially giving reasoning when you take certain decisions that others find weird is a good way to deepen your understanding and let others find holes in your values.

-Explaining my core values with my friends and family has helped them understand me.
-And it has helped me be more genuine version of myself.
+Explaining my core values to my friends and family has helped them understand me.
+And it has helped me be a more genuine version of myself.